jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-15-security-architecture.md

 - Devices interconnected via networks
 - Risks: weak authentication, lack of updates, physical exposure
 - Defenses: segmentation, firmware updates, monitoring
+	- **Internet of Things (IoT):** refers to the network of physical items with embedded systems that enables connection and data exchange
+	- **Hub:** the central point connecting all IoT devices and sends commands to them
+	- **Smart Devices:** everyday objects enhanced with computing capabilities and Internet connectivity
+	- **Wearbles:** subset of smart devices designed to be worn on the body
+	- **Sensors:** detect changes in the environment and transform them into analyzable data
+- weak defaults, poorly configured network services

 ---